Signature Forgery Explained - Types, Risks, and Protection Tips

 Signature forgery is a serious crime and can have heavy punishments like imprisonment and hefty fines, which in some cases, could go up to millions of dollars.

 Forgery can harm victims not only financially, but also by damaging their reputation.
-That’s why it’s important for every professional to be aware of this illigal act, how to prevent and detect it before it gets out of hand.
+That’s why it’s important for every professional to be aware of this illegal act, how to prevent and detect it before it gets out of hand.

 3 Types of Signature Forgery